ttntm/hugo-comments/content/home/index.md

 GitHub: https://github.com/ttntm/hugo-comments

+**2023/09 -- Thanks to an increasing amount of bot submissions, automatic deployments have been disabled.
+Submission work, but your comment will not show up on this site unless I trigger a manual deployment.**

 ## Description

 The comments posted are handled by [Netlify Forms](https://www.netlify.com/docs/form-handling/) and get processed there according to this flowchart: [ttntm.me/img/blog/comment-flow.jpg](https://ttntm.me/img/blog/comment-flow.jpg)